 - You are comfortable and effective in your ability to influence others in 1-on-1 situations (coaching), 1-on 10 situations (facilitating), and 1-on-100 situations (presentations).

-Add up how many times you answered true to each statement.
+Now, add up how many times you answered true to each statement.

 So how did you do?